 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-Aspiriant, LLC is an independently-owned firm with headquarters in Los Angeles and 10 additional offices nationwide.
-The firm primarily caters to wealthy individuals and families, as well as a smattering of institutional investors, like charities.
-Aspiriant provides what it calls total wealth management, which includes portfolio management as well as a broad range of specific financial planning services.
-The firm has 155 employees, 86 of whom perform research or serve as investment advisors to the firm’s more than 1,700 clients.
+Aspiriant is an independently owned firm with headquarters in Los Angeles.
+The firm, which has over $13.9 billion in assets under management (AUM), primarily caters to wealthy individuals and families, as well as a smattering of institutional investors, including charities.
+Non-wealthy individuals may work with Aspiriant, but its minimum annual fee may be prohibitive.
+Aspiriant provides portfolio management as well as a broad range of financial planning services.

 Los Angeles, CA 90025